A documentation and description of the Arta language

 They estimate that 100 households declined to 20 households when they decided to move away from the place Disubu.
 Later on, in the process of movement from Disubu, near Echague of Isabela province, through Aglipay to Nagtipunan in Quirino province, they intermarried with other ethnolinguistic groups such as Ilokano, Nagtipunan Agta, Casiguran Agta, and Kankanaey, which causes Arta people to switch their own language to the “majority” languages.

 Although the Arta people have intermarried with other ethnolinguistic groups, they have continued their traditional lifestyle as hunter-gatherers.
-Rather than planting rice, they plant cassava and several kinds of taro and yam, go fishing near the river, and hunting for wild pigs, deer, and monkeys in the mountains.
+Rather than planting rice, they plant cassava and several kinds of taro and yam, go fishing near the river, and hunt for wild pigs, deer, and monkeys in the mountains.
 They earn money by selling wood, vines, and charcoal to obtain rice, vegetables, medicines, and other daily essentials in the town.

 Arta is currently spoken by eleven fluent speakers, undoubtedly one of the most seriously endangered languages in the world.